esarkarov/tasky-ai/documents/project-spec.md

 #### System Users

-- **👤 User** — A person who manages projects and tasks, and can generate tasks using AI.
+- **👤 End User** — A person who manages projects and tasks, and can generate tasks using AI.
 Users can create multiple projects, organize tasks within projects, track progress, and leverage AI to generate task suggestions.

 #### External Systems